chiefbiiko/fs-plug/readme.md

 ### `plug.on('bytes-supplied', callback)`

 Emitted every time a buffer is about to be written to a consuming socket.
-The callback has the signature `callback(num)`. `num` is the number of bytes supplied so far.
+The callback has the signature `callback(num)`. `num` is the number of bytes supplied through an active socket.

 ### `plug.on('bytes-consumed', callback)`

-Emitted every time a buffer is about to be consumed from a inbound socket.
-The callback has the signature `callback(num)`. `num` is the number of bytes consumed so far.
+Emitted every time a buffer is about to be consumed from an inbound socket.
+The callback has the signature `callback(num)`. `num` is the number of bytes consumed so far through an active socket.

 ***